shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- !zombie / !undead - Allows players to vote for a Zombie
+- sm_zombie / sm_undead - Allows players to vote for a Zombie
 - sm_setzombie - Allows the Admin(sm_map) or Warden to set Zombie as next round
 ```
 ##### Cvars